SvDvorak/svdvorak.github.io/landing.md

       - "In general I prefer working in 3D using Unity and Blender with Photoshop for textures but I've grown to like FNA and previously I've worked with Adventure Game Studio & Craft Studio."
       - "Check out the different games I’ve made at <a href='https://itch.io/profile/svdvorak'>itch.io</a>."
       sideImages:
-        - url: /images/about/city_generation_stroll_crop.png
+        - image: /images/about/city_generation_stroll_crop.png
-        - url: /images/about/screenshot_1_crop.png
+        - image: /images/about/screenshot_1_crop.png
       bottomImages:
-        - url: /images/about/AMazeBoss_clouds_crop.png
+        - image: /images/about/AMazeBoss_clouds_crop.png
-        - url: /images/about/low_res_look_shader_crop.png
+        - image: /images/about/low_res_look_shader_crop.png
-        - url: /images/about/Debouncer_crop.png
+        - image: /images/about/Debouncer_crop.png
-        - url: /images/about/AlidaOfArx_Screenshot_crop.jpg
+        - image: /images/about/AlidaOfArx_Screenshot_crop.jpg

     - title: 3D printing
       paragraphs:
       - "Since early 2018 I’ve delved deep into the world of 3D printing, owning my own Original Prusa i3 MK3 printer."